BCATML's Annual Celebrating Languages Conference

 24/7 Accessible Companion

-Students could access their AI tutor anytime and from anywhere via any connected devices, extending learning beyond classroom walls.
+Students could access their AI tutor anytime and from anywhere via any connected devices.

 Teacher Dashboard Integration